Cinnamyl alcohol

-Cinnamyl alcohol is naturally occurrent only in small amount, so its industrial demand is usually fulfilled by chemical synthesis starting from cinnamaldehyde.
+Cinnamyl alcohol occurs naturally only in small quantities, so its industrial demand is usually fulfilled by chemical synthesis starting from cinnamaldehyde.

 Properties

-The compound is a solid at room temperature, forming colourless crystals that melt upon gentle heating.
+The compound is a solid at room temperature, forming colorless crystals that melt upon gentle heating.
 As is typical of most higher-molecular weight alcohols, it is sparingly soluble in water at room temperature, but highly soluble in most common organic solvents.